fis/mcmap/README.md

 Building
 ========

-There's a Makefile; if you have SDL and glib dev packages installed, and pkg-config knows where to find them, a simple `make` should suffice.
+There's a Makefile; if you have SDL, glib and readline dev packages installed, and pkg-config knows where to find them, a simple `make` should suffice.
+(Although readline is actually just linked with `-lreadline`.)

 Usage
 =====